-Let us introduce you to some of our team members who will be helping you secure your enterprise.
+Let us introduce you to a couple of our team members who will be helping you secure your enterprise.

 Allen joined the company in 2011.
 With more than 20 years of experience in the commercial and government sectors, Allen has worked at a variety of organizations including several Fortune 500 corporations.
 During his commercial tenure, Allen managed numerous programs within the telecommunications and information security industries, including several large multi-million dollar projects related to cellular/satellite network implementation.
 Allen’s background also includes defense policy analysis and national security policy, as well as military experience in the US Navy as a Russian Linguist and Soviet Naval analyst.
 Allen possesses a PMP and CISSP certification and holds a Masters degree in International Affairs from Columbia University.

 Natalie has been with the company since 2007.
 With more than 15 years of experience as an intelligence professional, Natalie’s expertise spans both the government and commercial sectors.
 Natalie’s work for the U.S. Government includes extensive experience in the identification, acquisition, and development of critical information, supporting high value national security interests.
 In the commercial arena, Natalie led the development of innovative methods to acquire and analyze critical information to protect specific interests and high-value intellectual assets.
 Natalie holds a Masters degree in International Relations from Yale University.

 Interested in proactively defending your enterprise?
 Curious about possible employment opportunities?